ronkow/python-for-data-practitioners/README.md

 Although I have designed the course for aspiring data practitioners, it is suitable for anyone interested in learning Python.

 Python is the de-facto language for data science and machine learning.
-In this course, we will use real-world [food recall data from the EU](https://webgate.ec.europa.eu/rasff-window/screen/search) and learn how to read and write data from/to files, how to clean and process text, and how to extract information from large datasets.
-We will learn essential concepts in programming such as data structures and learn some important open-source Python packages available in the [Python Package Index](https://pypi.org/).
+In this course, we will use real-world [food recall data from the EU](https://webgate.ec.europa.eu/rasff-window/screen/search) and learn how to read/write data from/to files, how to clean and process text, and how to extract information from large datasets.
+We will learn essential concepts in programming such as data structures and learn to use important open-source Python packages available in the [Python Package Index](https://pypi.org/).

 My goal is to provide clear, step-by-step tutorials to shorten the learning curve of any beginner programmer.
 I do not assume any prior knowledge of programming terminology and concepts.